Tasmia203/Gen-Ed-Course-Table/README.md

-# Project 2 - Gen Ed Course Table
+# Gen Ed Course Table

 ## Description
 This React project displays a list of General Education courses in table format based on the Computer Science advising sheet.
 Users can filter courses by grade and identify discrepancies (missing grades or took-status mismatches).